prismatic-io/embedded-workflow-builder-docs/docs/connectors/monday.md

 API Key connection

+For testing purposes, you can use an **API key** to authenticate requests to the Monday GraphQL API.
+You can configure a Monday Personal API token from your user admin settings.
+For more information refer to the [Monday documentation](https://developer.monday.com/apps/docs/choosing-auth).
+We recommend using OAuth when you deploy your integration to customers.

 | Input   | Comments | Default |
 | ------- | -------- | ------- |
 | API Key | API Key  |         |